80,000 Hours 80,000 Hours

 December

-• #16 – Michelle Hutchinson on global priorities research & shaping the ideas of intellectuals
+• #16 – Michelle Hutchinson hopes to shape the world by shaping the ideas of intellectuals.
+Will global priorities research succeed?

 Podcast